PROBLEMSHIFTING: a research programme on the complex dynamics of problem-shifting in global environmental governance

 The ProblemSHIFTING Seminar Series offers a dynamic platform to explore the causes, impacts, and solutions to unintended consequences in environmental policies and decisions.
 By bringing together leading experts and fresh voices from diverse disciplines, the series highlights critical research in environmental law, politics, and governance, fostering innovative approaches to addressing environmental problem shifting.
 Each seminar features expert insights and thought-provoking discussions, with the flexibility to participate online via Microsoft Teams or in person at Vening Meineszgebouw A, Utrecht Science Park.
 For enquiries, please contact the seminar series coordinators: Ashok Vardhan Adipudi and Işık Girgiç.

-To join, use the meeting ID “366 014 809 557” and passcode “5s62fX9J” or copy/paste the link below:
+To join online, use meeting ID “385 133 921 487” and passcode “Z7gt6A6j”, or the link below:

 A Computational Approach to Multilateral Diplomacy: Advances and Future Directions - Didier Wernli